COMPARE

 Rather than picking a winner, frame it per scenario:

-Small hybrid 5 to 7 kWh for a PLN 1300-2200 VA home, value-prioritized: HinaESS Hi-5 single module (5.12 kWh) or two Pylontech US3000C modules (7.1 kWh) is the sweet spot.
+Small hybrid 5 to 7 kWh for a 1300-2200 VA home, value-prioritized: HinaESS Hi-5 single module (5.12 kWh) or two Pylontech US3000C modules (7.1 kWh) is the sweet spot.
 HinaESS is more economical, Pylontech is more granular.
 Pick based on your installer's relationship.

-Mid-size hybrid 8 to 15 kWh for a PLN 2200-3500 VA home: Pylontech US5000 with two to three modules (9.6 to 14.4 kWh) or HinaESS Hi-5 with two to three modules (10.24 to 15.36 kWh) is the sweet spot.
+Mid-size hybrid 8 to 15 kWh for a 2200-3500 VA home: Pylontech US5000 with two to three modules (9.6 to 14.4 kWh) or HinaESS Hi-5 with two to three modules (10.24 to 15.36 kWh) is the sweet spot.
 Pylontech if you prioritize track record, HinaESS if you prioritize price.

-Large hybrid 15 to 22 kWh for a PLN 3500-5500 VA home or larger, premium-prioritized: BYD HVM with eight modules (22.08 kWh) or Pylontech US5000 with four to five modules (19.2 to 24 kWh).
+Large hybrid 15 to 22 kWh for a 3500-5500 VA home or larger, premium-prioritized: BYD HVM with eight modules (22.08 kWh) or Pylontech US5000 with four to five modules (19.2 to 24 kWh).
 BYD if your inverter is HV-compatible and you're long-horizon.
 Pylontech if your inverter is low-voltage or you prefer granular modules.

 Your inverter is low-voltage (Growatt SPH, Luxpower LXP-LB, Deye Sun-SG low-voltage line): HinaESS or Pylontech US series fit.
 BYD HVM doesn't work unless you change the inverter.
 Confirm the inverter's compatibility list before committing.